 Since data shows our SLT Site Plan focus of Academic Discourse has been effective since its implementation beginning in 2017, our action plan is to continue to deepen our understanding and expertise in our Academic Discourse strategies.
 The focus will be in three particular areas: ELA, Math, and Social Emotional Learning (SEL).
 In 2017 we began with the focus in ELA only, and over time expanded to include Math and SEL.
-This year in particular we will be emphasizing discourse in SEL as we return to in-person learning after the pandemic.
-We recognize that students and adults alike are recovering from almost 2 years of collective trauma, and so discourse to build community and relationships will be crucial to have a foundation of safety and connectedness in order to be able to then access academic learning.
+Our goal at McKinley is to develop the Whole Child, and we believe that explicitly embedding social-emotional learning with academics builds a positive school community where students can access learning, and develops 21st century skills to prepare students for the future.